Fraud ring bribed Amazon employees for better online sales, feds allege

 Regardless, U.S. Attorney Brian T. Moran said in a statement, the “ultimate victim from this criminal conduct is the buying public who get inferior or even dangerous goods that should have been removed from the marketplace.”

-Amazon also sustained losses as a result of the scheme, the U.S. Attorney alleged.
+Amazon also sustained losses as a result of the scheme, the U.S. attorney alleged.
 In exchange for bribes, Amazon employees erased shipping information from the company’s computer network, prompting Amazon to issue refunds to the sellers.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.